agokhale/viamillipede/README.md

 	+  ``` viamillipede prbs 0xd00f tx localhost 3434 rx 3434 ```
 	+ Will not terminate.
 	+ bitstream is only random enough for me and will not survive cryptanalysis
++ leglimit <long> stop after a number of legs
+	+ use to provide a bounded tranmission length
+	+ measureed in 2MiB chunks

 ### Use outboard crypto: viamillipede does not provide any armoring against interception or authentication